draperunner/install_idi_printers/README.md

 # Install IDI printers
-Install [all printers at IDI](http://printhost.idi.ntnu.no/printers) with one command
+Install printers at the IT building and P15 with one command.

 Simply run